 2. Keep your weight centered over the middle of your foot, avoiding leaning on your toes or heels.

-3. Choose a weight that matches your fitness level to prevent overloading your back.
+3. Choose a weight that matches your fitness level to avoid overloading your back.

 and More detailed guidance with Planfit